Embassy of Guatemala, Washington, D.C.

 The Guatemalan Embassy is the diplomatic representative of the Guatemala Government to the United States Government.
 Its main functions are to protect the interests of the State and its citizens; keep the channels of communication between governments, encourage and promote trade relations and track identified topics of interest by both countries.

 It is located at 2220 R Street NW, Washington, DC.
-The current ambassador is Alfonso Quiñónez.
+The current ambassador is Hugo Beteta.